wesleytao/paypal-payment-agent/README.md

 # PayPal Merchant Assistant

-A conversational agent that uses the ReAct framework to process natural language payment instructions and execute them through the PayPal API.
+A conversational agent that uses the ReAct pattern to process natural language payment instructions and execute them through the PayPal API in **sandbox mode only**.

 ## User Interface